datanav/docs/configuration.rst

 The MSSQL system
 ----------------

-The MSSQL system represents a Microsoft SQL Server available over the network:
+The MSSQL system represents a Microsoft SQL Server available over the network.
+See the :ref:`supported column types <sql_server_types>` list for a overview of which SQL Server column types are supported and how they are mapped to :ref:`Sesam types <entity_data_types>`.

 Prototype
 ^^^^^^^^^